intuition-dev/mbToolBelt/readme.md

 Abs:  A module in a Page Layout(eg: header, footer, body, aside, nav) that leverage slots and is maintainable in DOM, a bit like Gumdrops.
 A slotable component(/module).
 Should be interactive.

-and should work in mobile-tall sizes < 512 and desktop-wide sizes.
+and should work in mobile-tall sizes < 512 and desktop-wide sizes. and be able to understand short cuts or 'CLI bar' - or better: sound commands

 Over the years there were many .js libraries related to components that come and go.
  And they all lost out to the native / browser-built-in: the custom element API.